 - Category Attribute

-- Inglenook School's student population of 414 students has stayed relatively flat over five school years.
+- Inglenook School's student population of 442 students has grown by 7% over five school years.

 |Grades Offered||Grades Prekindergarten-8|